The purpose of this tutorial is to familiarize you with the Geomatica Toolbar, along with visualization of data while using Geomatica Focus.

 - Zoom Interactive

 - Zoom Out

 To zoom in on an image feature:

-- Click anywhere near the airport (t-shaped object) in the Focus View area.
+- Click on an area of interest in the Focus View area.

-- On the Focus toolbar, click to Zoom to 1:1 Image Resolution button.
+- On the Focus toolbar, click the Zoom to 1:1 Image Resolution button.
 The image changes to a 1:1 resolution.

 The Pan tool is available when the View area is not at an overview magnification.